fbabd/abagpdb/README.md

 ## 📝 Citation

-If you use abagpdb in your research, please cite:
+If you use PyPDBcomplex in your research, please cite:

 ```bibtex